Khaledeev/Khaledeev/README.md

 - 🔭 I'm currently studying Web development!
 - 🌱 Open to learn anything 🤣
 - 👯 I’m looking to collaborate with other Developers and creators
-- 📫 How to reach me: devkhalidmesbah@gmail.com
+- 📫 To reach me: devkhalidmesbah@gmail.com
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love playing guitar/drums!